GraphQL

 mutationRequest(query, variables);

-If we check out console we should see a data response that confirms the movie details we sent, along with an id.
-We can test the above with an empty movie title to see the error response too!
+we should see a data response that confirms the movie details we sent, along with an id

-This simply demonstrates how the POST option can enable sending mutations, but we don't have a form for the page to send info the server.
+option can enable sending mutations, but we don't have a form for the page to send info the server.
 I'll leave that as an exercise for the reaser, should you wish to give it a go.

 Wrapping up